-The aim of a repeated survey is to allow one or more items to be monitored across time.
-For survey design purposes this aim has often been simplified to two objectives: good estimates of the item for each period, and good estimates of period to period change.
+A key aim of a repeated survey is to allow one or more items to be monitored across time.
+For survey design purposes this aim has often been simplified to two objectives: good estimates of an item for each period, and good estimates of period-to-period change in the item.
 In the Australian Labour Force Survey (LFS) these objectives lead to a design with high overlap between successive monthly samples.

 This paper suggests that survey designers should take account of objectives related to longer term change across time.
-For many surveys, successive estimates behave quite erratically from period to period.
-Users of such data will often be attempting to assess the "underlying direction" of the series, perhaps using some smoothing technique or making an assessment "by eye".
+For many surveys, estimates behave quite erratically from period to period.
+Users interested in policy evaluation or prediction of future values will often be attempting to assess the 'underlying direction' of the series, perhaps by using some smoothing technique or making an assessment 'by eye'.
 In doing so they are incorporating information from a number of periods up to the current period.
-Survey designs that seek to optimise the survey for such longer term assessments may be quite different to those that are optimal for period to period change.
+Survey designs that seek to optimise the survey for such longer term assessments may be quite different from those that are optimal for period to period change.

 Tallis (1995) suggested that high overlap between successive surveys for the LFS reduces the ability to detect turning points in the economy.
-This and work by Sutcliffe and Lee (1995) suggest that a sample rotation pattern with no month to month overlap would provide better estimates of the underlying direction of the series.
+This and work by Sutcliffe and Lee (1995) suggest that a sample rotation pattern with no month-to-month overlap would provide better estimates of the underlying direction of the series.
 This paper extends this work by considering an alternative estimator, the linear composite estimator, in combination with various sample rotation patterns.
-Composite estimation is not currently used in the LFS, though a different form known as the AK composite estimator has been used for many years in the US Current Population Survey (Gurney and Daley (1965)).
+Composite estimation is not currently used in the LFS, though a different form known as the AK composite estimator has been used for many years in the Current Population Survey run by the United States Bureau of Labour Statistics (Gurney & Daley 1965).

 Section 2 defines a variety of outcomes for a repeated survey.
-Besides a number of standard estimates, it introduces a "trend" estimate that attempts to smooth out seasonal effects and local irregularities.
-This trend is introduced as a surrogate for the various methods of assessing "underlying direction" of the series.
-Outcomes of interest are measures of the value and direction of the trend at the end of the series, and also how much the trend at a time point is revised as estimates for later times become available.
+Besides a number of standard estimates, it introduces a 'trend' estimate that attempts to smooth out seasonal effects and local irregularities.
+This trend is introduced as a surrogate for the various methods of assessing the underlying direction of the series.
+Outcomes of interest are measures of the level and rate of change of the trend at the end of the series, and also how much the trend at a time point is revised as estimates for later times become available.
 Variance and mean squared error for the various outcomes are defined.

 Sections 3 and 4 describe two aspects of survey design that can be changed to alter these survey outcomes.
 Section 3 describes survey rotation patterns, which control the overlap between the units selected in the survey for different months.
-The current, high overlap pattern for the LFS is presented, along with two alternative rotation patterns that would lead to lower overlap between successive months.
+The current, high-overlap pattern for the LFS is presented, along with two alternative rotation patterns that would lead to lower overlap between successive months.